chrisburnell/chrisburnell.com/_posts/2017-06-15-remapping-ranges-in-sass.md

 {% include content/heading.html title='In Theory' %}

-Like most of my endeavours, this technique is neither revolutionary, nor is it particularly useful.
+Like most of my endeavours, this Sass technique is neither revolutionary, nor is it particularly useful.
 But not everything need be born out of necessity and steeped in unit-testing for it to be fun.
 I find a lot of enjoyment in experimenting at the limits of CSS and finding unexplored avenues to solve challenges in a different way.

 {% highlight scss %}
 @function range-map($value, $ranges...) {